 She conducted a Creative Writing Workshop in Atta Galatta, Bangalore.
 She was a featured poet at Tuesdays with the Bard, Urban Solace Cafe, Bangalore.

-Comments from writers
+Comments from writers on her prose/poetry:

 About her story ‘Silence‘: